Selecting an Advisor and Research Project

 Faculty Meeting Form - Each student is asked to schedule at least 4 faculty meetings prior to the second week of November.
 Please take this form with you when you meet with faculty prior to advisor selection.

 Thesis Advisor Agreement Form - Once your advisor placement is official, please have them sign this form and return it to the chemistry main office (Tech K148).

-Each student must take nine courses within the sciences.
-These nine courses include the three Principles Courses and six courses that are needed to satisfy the specific requirements of a division or a program.
+Each student must take six courses within the sciences.
 These courses should be completed by the end of the spring quarter of the first year.
-A satisfactory score on a Placement Exam will result in a waiver of the associated Principles Course in that area, correspondingly reducing the total number of required courses.
 (See Graduate Program Guide below for a further discussion of course requirements).